igemsoftware2019/Team_UESTC_Software/README.md

 In order to share our project widely, we decided to use docker.
 If you only want to try BioMaster2.0, just click [here](http://bio.biomaster-uestc.com/public/index.php/main/home)

 If you want to run our project on your localhost to be deepen.
-Please make sure you have already installed
+Please make sure you have already reached those requirements

-    docker
+* docker

-and

-    docker-compose 1.7.0+.
+* docker-compose `1.7.0+`

 After gitclone, firstly, go to preject: